PET Rapid Image Reconstruction Challenge (PETRIC): Materials and methods

 Due to PET conventions, for some scanners, some data bins will always be zero, which corresponds to any potential “virtual crystals”, in which case any corresponding elements in $m$ will also be zero.
 The corresponding term in the log-likelihood is defined as zero.
 All other elements in $a$ are guaranteed to be (strictly) positive $(a_i > 0)$.

 The smoothed RDP is given by

-with $\set V$ the set of voxels, $\set N_i$ the neighborhood of voxel $i$ (here taken as the 8 nearest neighbors, i.e. two in each of the three directions), $w_{i,j}$ weight factors (here taken as “horizontal" voxel-size divided by Euclidean distance between the $i$ and $j$ voxels), $\kappa_i$ an image to give voxel-dependent weights (here predetermined as the square root of minus the row-sum of the Hessian of the log-likelihood at an initial ordered subsets expectation maximisation (OSEM) \cite{hudson1994accelerated} reconstruction, see \cite[Equation (25)]{tsai2019benefits}, $\gamma$ an edge-preservation parameter (here taken as 2), and $\varepsilon$ a small number to ensure smoothness (here predetermined from an initial OSEM reconstruction).
+with $\set V$ the set of voxels, $\set N_i$ the neighbourhood of voxel $i$ (here taken as the 26 nearest neighbours), $w_{i,j}$ weight factors (here taken as “horizontal" voxel-size divided by Euclidean distance between the $i$ and $j$ voxels), $\kappa_i$ an image to give voxel-dependent weights (here predetermined as the square root of minus the row-sum of the Hessian of the log-likelihood at an initial ordered subsets expectation maximisation (OSEM) \cite{hudson1994accelerated} reconstruction, see \cite[Equation (25)]{tsai2019benefits}, $\gamma$ an edge-preservation parameter (here taken as 2), and $\varepsilon$ a small number to ensure smoothness (here predetermined from an initial OSEM reconstruction).
 The initial OSEM reconstruction was also given to all participants to potentially use as a starting point.